BeranekP/FRMining/README.md

 - Set ID in the script
     1. Set the ID in the variable `flight_id` e.g. `flight_id = "38550c41"`
     2. Run the script `python processing.py`
+    3. A json file `track ORIGIN-DESTINATION.json` should appear in the script folder